arfa79/BlogApp/README.md

     sh postgre.sh

 This migrates the database and creates a superuser.
-Access the server at http://localhost:8000/admin
+Access the server at http://localhost:8000/admin </br>
-\n Please notice you need to pass the authentication first in admin panal based on superuser information .
+Please notice you need to pass the authentication first in admin panal based on superuser information . </br>
-\n To shut down the server and clean up, use:
+To shut down the server and clean up, use:

     sh end.sh